marcobeierer/wordpress-sitemapgenerator/src/readme.txt

 == Changelog ==

+= 1.0.3 =
+*Release Date - 16th August, 2015*

-* Changed menu postion to a more unqiue one.
+* Changed menu position to a more unique one.
+* Added a message to indicate if the URL limit was reached.

 = 1.0.2 =
 *Release Date - 10th August, 2015*